patcg-individual-drafts/topics/README.md

         1. Different sites will receive distinct topics for the same user in the same week.
 Since someone’s topic on site A usually won’t match their topic on site B, it becomes harder to determine that they’re the same user.
         2. The topics are updated on a weekly basis, which limits the rate of information dissemination.
         3. And finally, some fraction of the time, a random topic will be returned for a given site for that week.
-    2. Our [initial analysis](topics_analysis.pdf) shows that the above mechanisms are effective.
-We expanded on this initial analysis in a peer-reviewed research [paper](https://arxiv.org/abs/2304.07210) appearing at [SIGMOD 2023](https://2023.sigmod.org/) where we formally study the risk of cross-site tracking in the Topics API.
+    2. Our [initial anaanalysisopics_analysis.pdf) shows that the above mechanisms are effective.
+We expanded on this initial analysis in a peer-reviewed research [papSIGMODttps://arxiv.org/abappearing304.07210) appearing at [SIGMOD 20httpsps://2023.sigmod.org/) where we formally study the risk of cross-site tracking in the Topics API.
 2. _The API must not only significantly reduce the amount of information provided in comparison to cookies, it would also be better to ensure that it doesn’t reveal the information to more interested parties than third-party cookies would._
     1. In order to be a privacy improvement over third party cookies, the Topics API caller should learn no more than it could have using third-party cookies.
 This means the API shouldn’t inform callers about topics that the caller couldn’t have learned for itself using cookies.
 The topics that a caller could have learned about using cookies, are the topics of the pages that the caller was present on with that same user.
 This is why the Topics API restricts learning about topics to those callers that have observed the user on pages about those topics.
     2. Note that this means that callers with more third-party presence on sites the user visited will be more likely to have topics returned by `document.browsingTopics()`.